Carpe diem! Now it's the best time for you to start learning Latin and speak like a true Roman emperor in no time.

 Roses are indeed red, but violets are actually violet.
 That’s why it’s important to learn the colors in French before (almost) anything else.

 We sometimes forget how splendid the world we live in is.
-Lucky we have Netflix and David Attenborough to remind us that the spectacular is around us and not in our imagination.
+Luckily we have Netflix and David Attenborough to remind us that the spectacular is around us and not in our imagination.
 But what if the world would lose its color?
 Would the sky have the same calming effect without its blue?
 Would we still yearn to spend an afternoon in the wonderful sea of green trees lying at the foothills of a mountain?
 Would we still drool at the sight of colorless food?

 This is exactly why colors are such a vital part of our everyday vocabulary.